J. D. Yeakel bio photo

 • Homework: Throughout the semester, homework assignments will be assigned, consisting of exercises provided by the Teaching Assistant/Instructor.
 Homework assignments will be delivered via Canvas

 • Discussion Activities: All students are required to go to their respective Discussion Sections and participate/engage in the discussions and activities conducted in the section.
 Your discussion grade will take into account both participation and responses to Discussion assignments.
-Only otherwise notified, Discussion Activity scores will be delivered via CatCourses
+Discussion sections will take place via Zoom and are mandatory to attend synchronously.

 • Exams: There will be 2 “midterm” exams during the semester and 1 comprehensive final.
 There will be no make-up exams or early exams.
 If you are sick during an exam, you must supply a note from your doctor verifying your illness.
 Your grade for the missed exam will be based on your average score from the other exams.
 You cannot miss more than one exam for an excused illness and taking the final is mandatory in order to pass the course.
-Exams may either be in person or delivered remotely via Canvas, as the situation requires
+Exams will be delivered remotely via Canvas.

 • Grading: Your final grade will be based on the following: lecture attendance: 10%; discussion section participation & activities: 20%; homework: 20%; midterms: 30% (two, 15% each); and comprehensive final exam: 20%.